jordan112/foot/readme.md

 # Foot - my project needs a foot to stand on

-An Opinionated base structure for Node.js with TypesScript and all the trimmings built using VSCode
+An Opinionated boilerplate structure for Node.js with TypesScript and all the trimmings built using VSCode

 I was tired of doing all of the base setup and config work to establish a node project

+# use this Repo to start your own project

+    npx degit jordan112/foot#main my-new-node-app

+## Getting Started

+   yarn
+   yarn start
 ## Technologies all setup and configured and ready to go

 1. Node.js